 Deciding which narrow boat (barge) to hire is another choice you will need to make.
 We currently have 18 to choose from, ranging from those which sleep 2-4 people up to those which sleep 6-9.
 All our boats have both fixed beds in cabins and make up beds in the saloon area.
 The kitchens are all fully equipped and have a full size domestic oven with four gas hobs and a full size domestic under the counter fridge.
 Our silver and platinum fleets also have microwaves.
-New to our fleet for 2018 is the first of our 5-star platinum fleet, Darwin’s Fox that boasts many additional features for those that enjoy life’s luxuries.
+Our 5-star platinum fleet, Darwin’s Fox and Einstein’s Fox boast many additional features for those that enjoy life’s luxuries.
 Our Hireboats page will give you plenty of options and we are sure to have the perfect narrow boat (barge) for you and your crew.

 Booking online or by telephone is very straightforward.
 Our website shows real time availability and our friendly bookings team have a wealth of knowledge about boating, the canal and the surrounding area.

 You can order groceries online from any of the major supermarkets, to be delivered ahead of your arrival.
 Morrisons, Asda, Sainsbury’s, Tesco, Ocado.
 (We will put any perishables in the full-sized fridge onboard).

 If you prefer to eat out, you will be spoilt for choice among the many English canalside pubs along the way.
 Our interactive map shows the location of pubs and grocery shops and there will also be a guide onboard your chosen narrow boat (barge).